Updated Sunday, May 2, 2021

-For at least the next year, we anticipate our lives to be shaped by a timeline set by COVID-19.
-Are we waiting for a vaccine or an effective treatment or successful ways of avoiding this virus?
-We don’t know.
-That’s much of our uncertainty.
-We face difficult choices between conflicting needs and imperatives.
+For the foreseeable future, we anticipate our lives to be shaped by a timeline set by COVID-19.
+As we await a vaccine, we face difficult choices between conflicting needs and imperatives.
 If anything, we will exercise as much caution as possible, because we do not want to encourage the most vulnerable among us to choose between keeping themselves and others safe and participating in congregational life.